 There is zero chance that every kid in a striving liberal high school in Richville, U.S.A. wouldn’t know, almost moment by moment, exactly who is going to what college as the acceptances roll in.
 The affluent American high school is a hothouse environment in which the level of mutual intimacy is extreme—more intimate than most will ever know in such a large group of people ever again; you’ll be in class together year after year, visit one another’s houses, know one another’s parents and how they think, see every freaking pimple come and go.

 But somehow in the movie Booksmart this is not the case.
-The years of high school have gone by, graduation is tomorrow, and the goody-good class president and valedictorian Molly (who is headed to Yale) and her best friend Amy (Columbia) have somehow failed to notice that the stoners and mean girls were just as good at school as they were, and these slackers have all gotten into schools just as “good” as Yale and Columbia.
+The years of high school have gone by, graduation is tomorrow, and the goody-good class president and valedictorian Molly (who is headed to Yale) and her best friend Amy (Columbia) have somehow failed to notice that the stoners and mean girls did just as well at school as they themselves did, and these slackers have all gotten into schools just as “good” as Yale and Columbia.
 (No clue as to how.
 The possibility that the parents of these lesser souls have availed themselves of the services of Rick Singer is left unexplored.)

 A trivial point, on the face of it; but the great American high school comedies (e.g. Fast Times, American Graffiti, Breaking Away) succeed in large part because they recall that intimacy, the near-universal closeness of kids in an American public high school, thereby touching the chords of real memories to draw the viewer in.
 In Booksmart, that intimacy is glaringly absent; though there are close and credible relationships depicted, they happen one on one.
 You never can forget Ridgemont High, but nobody will ever remember this movie’s flat, characterless school again.